QCDIS/Life-Watch-Summer-School-2023-materials/ravre/exercises/introduction/ravre_introduction.md

 if not os.path.exists(conf_storage_dir): # If this directory does not exist...
     os.path.mkdir(conf_storage_dir) # Create the directory
 ```
-`Note:` There are two types of parameters recognized by NaaVRE Code analyzer: `param` and `conf`. `param` signifies that the user needs to supply this information when a workflow is executed.
-This could be a name of a Radar, a date, your password, etc. `conf` signifies that it holds information publicly shared.
+`Note:` There are two types of parameters recognized by NaaVRE Code analyzer: `param` and `conf`.
+The keyword `param` signifies that the user needs to supply this information when a workflow is executed.
+This could be a name of a Radar, a date, your password, etc. The keyword `conf` signifies that it holds information publicly shared.
 You would not enter your password here as it would be public to the world.
 You would use `conf` to indicate where your storage is located, what your maximum number of files needs to be, etc.

 Now we have the code inserted, you should be able to see the following:
 `image of vre notebook with conf`